-Field Description Authentication ANI authentication If this option is turned on, the IVR application will attempt to authenticate the customer's phone number (ANI).
+Field Description Authentication ANI If this option is turned on, the IVR application will authentication attempt to authenticate the customer's phone number (ANI).
 If authentication is successful, the IVR does not ask for a PIN.
-Use ANI and auth code This feature enables service for enterprise customers when multiple individuals place outgoing calls using the same caller number (typically from the company's main phone line).
+Use ANI and This feature enables service for enterprise customers auth code when multiple individuals place outgoing calls using the same caller number (typically from the company's main phone line).
 The IVR application finds the customer's phone number (ANI) and his company ID (in this account's associated number field) and collects the user's Authentication Code.
 The call is then authorized and billed to the account with an ID consisting of a company ID followed by the # sign and the authentication code, e.g. 534564#555.
 Minimum auth The minimum number of characters the code length authentication code consists of.
 By default: 4.
 Maximum auth The maximum number of characters the code length authentication code consists of.
 By default: 4.
 Manual If ANI authentication is disabled or fails for some authentication reason, users will still be able to authenticate their identities by using their PIN numbers when this option is enabled.
 Maximum login The maximum number of attempts for a user to attempts enter a card number.
 By default: 3.
-Auto registration If the user's ANI is not found and PIN authentication is successful, the user will be prompted to register his ANI for future PINless dialing.
+Auto If the user's ANI is not found and PIN registration authentication is successful, the user will be 8 prompted to register his ANI for future PINless dialing.
 If the user confirms, the ANI number he is calling from is added as an alias to his account.
 The next time a call is made from that phone number, it will be authenticated by the ANI and he will not be asked to enter a PIN number.
-Register When this option is enabled, the IVR will not ask for without confirmation before registering a user's ANI for confirmation future PINless dialing.
-This option is available only when the Auto registration option is selected.
+Register When this option is enabled, the IVR will not ask for without confirmation before registering a user's ANI for confirmation

-Check service password
+1 1 1 1

+future PINless dialing.
+This option is available lable only

+when the Auto registration option is sele ected.

-Use this option to increase the security of a PIN-less dialing service or to allow end users to input their "ANI numbers" confirmed by service passwords for PIN authentication:
+Check service Use this option to increase the security of a PIN-less

+password dialing service or to allow end users to ing out their

+• "ANI numbers" confirmed by service pas swords for

+PIN authentication:

 None

+• For ANI authentication

-- For ANI authentication The IVR application will never prompt the user for their service password after successful authentication by ANI. - o For PIN authentication It will be successful only if the user's account doesn't have a service password specified.
-This is a common use case for prepaid card services.
+For ANI authentication application will never pror user for their service passy successful authentication l For PIN authentication successful only if the user's doesn't have a service pass specified.
+This is a common for prepaid card services.
+The TVR npt the word after by ANI.
+It will be account sword on use case

-Always
+• Always

-- For ANI authentication The IVR application will always prompt the user for their service password. - For PIN authentication The IVR application will prompt the user for their service password as long as the password is defined.
+• For ANI authentication - The IVR

+application will always pro mpt the

+user for their service passy word.

+• For PIN authentication - The IVR

+application will prompt th e user for

+their service password as l password is defined. ong as the

+Only PIN

+$\circ$ For ANI authentication - The IVR

+application will never prot not the

+user for their service pass vord This

+is a common use case for ANI

+is a common use case for

+• For PIN authentication The IVR

+application will prompt th - The TVR

+their corrige password of l c user 101

+neervice password as I ong as the

+password is defined.

-• Only PIN
+• Only ANI

-- For ANI authentication The IVR application will never prompt the user for their service password.
-This is a common use case for ANI services. - For PIN authentication The IVR application will prompt the user for their service password as long as the password is defined.

-Only ANI
+• Only ANI $\sim$ For ANI authentication The IVR

-- For ANI authentication The IVR application will always prompt the user for their service password. - For PIN authentication It will be successful only if the user's account doesn't have any service password defined.
-This is a common use case for PIN services.
+application will always or - The TVK

+application will always pro mpt uie

+Example Service pass

+$\circ$ For FIN authentication - It will be

+successful only if the user s

+doesn't have any service p assword

+defined.
+This is a common n use case

+for PIN services.